Rocky Mountain Bighorn Sheep Project

 Place movable signage on Hwy 93/95 used during traffic diversion periods based on wildlife locations data.

-The study was presented at the 22nd symposium of the Northern Wild sheep and Goat Council and will soon be in press.
+The study was presented at the 22nd symposium of the Northern Wild sheep and Goat Council and published in 2021.
 The presentation is below:

 “Limiting Factors on a small herd of Rocky Mountain bighorn sheep, residing in the Kicking Horse Canyon, near Golden, British Columbia.”